hapax/hapax.github.io/assets/simple-physics.md

 ### 4.1.
 Random walks <a id="sec-4-1" name="sec-4-1"></a>

-One of the most beautiful and surprising scaling laws is associated with *random motion*.
+One of the most beautiful scaling laws is associated with *random walks*.
-Remarkably, the scaling is doesn't matter how many dimensions the walker moves
-in: the result is just as true for a drunkard wandering a two-dimensional streetscape, an atom jiggling around in a three-dimensional gas, or a virtual bacterium foraging in 216 dimensions.
+Imagine an atom jiggling around randomly in a hot gas.
-Imagine a walker takes steps of average length $s$.
-If the steps are random, unbiased (all directions equally favoured), and independent (subseqent steps do not depend on previous ones) then the walker will tend to wander a distance
+On average, it will travel some distance $\ell$ between collisions.
+Surprisingly, after $n$ collisions, the approximate distance $d$ from its origin is proportional to the *square root* of the number of steps:

 $$
-d \sim s \sqrt{n}
+d \sim \ell \sqrt{n}.
 $$

-from their origin after $n$ steps.
-For a straightforward if somewhat tedious proof requiring only basic probability theory, see the Appendix.
+(For the mathematically inclined, we prove this in the Appendix.)
+Remarkably, the result does not depend on the number of dimensions.
+It is just as true for an atom jiggling in 3D, a drunkard wandering a two-dimensional streetscape, or a virtual bacterium foraging in a 216-dimensional simulation.

 ## 5. Conclusion<a id="sec-5" name="sec-5"></a>